Delaware law requires businesses that have one or more employees to provide workers’ compensation insurance. However, there are some exceptions.

-If either of those two situations applies, you can still include yourself in your workers’ comp policy.
-This might be warranted if you’re exposed to significant on-the-job risks and believe the cost of acquiring insurance is worth the protection you’ll receive.
+If either of those two situations applies, you can still include yourself in your workers’ compensation coverage.
+This might be warranted if you’re exposed to significant on-the-job risks and believe the cost of acquiring insurance is worth the protection.

 Delaware employers also have the option to self-insure their workers’ compensation claims.
 This means they’ll pay for their own workers’ comp medical and rehabilitation costs rather than submit them to an insurance carrier.

-If you fail to provide Delaware workers’ comp insurance as required by law, you may be fined an amount equal to the insurance premium you should have paid, times three, for one year.
+If you fail to comply with Delaware workers' compensation laws, you may be fined an amount equal to the insurance premium you should have paid, times three, for one year.

 If an employee dies as a result of a work-related injury or illness, death benefits can be awarded to the surviving spouse, children, and other dependents.

-For example, if the worker provided for 60% of a family’s income and his or her spouse provided for the remaining 40%, then the weekly death benefit would be 60% of the worker’s pre-injury or illness weekly pay.
+For example, if the worker provided for 60% of a family’s income and their spouse provided for the remaining 40%, then the weekly death benefit would be 60% of the worker’s pre-injury or illness weekly pay.
 All eligible dependents would share this benefit.